SaferGo/CroissantVulkanRenderer/README.md

 The aim of this project was to create a properly functioning render graph that would allow me to learn and experiment with Vulkan, as well as provide an opportunity to learn graphics techniques.

 ## Disclaimer
-This project is under development, expect API changes and missing features.
+This project is under development, expect API changes, bugs and missing features.

 ## Render Samples
 ![1gg](https://user-images.githubusercontent.com/19228971/208722571-807d33d1-5da5-4118-9529-bf0ed000291f.png)